 Brand Partner: The Macallan

 When it comes to 10,000 square foot turn-of-the-century limestone mansions on the Upper West Side, “engagement” is more than just a buzzword.
 Sure, most homes look better in person than they do on Zillow or StreetEasy, but it’s one thing to walk through with a broker and quite another to actually see the place buzzing with life.
 It’s the difference between renderings and reality.
-Even in 2019 it’s still incredibly hard to fake.
+It’s still incredibly hard to fake.

 In order to help bring a stunning work of prewar architecture to life, Vandenberg, the Townhouse Experts, a team at Douglas Elliman, decided to host an event with The Macallan, a renowned Scottish distillery founded in 1824.

-Of course since this is 2019, they added a few social media friendly twists to a traditional tasting.
+Of course, they added a few social media friendly twists to a traditional tasting.
 First, they transformed one of the mansion’s sitting rooms into a recreation of the Easter Elchies House, a circa 1700 mansion on the Macallan estate in Speyside, Scotland.

 All Macallan Estate event photography by Jon Prospero and Sam Ortiz: